Sri Lanka lawmakers to pick new president but no deal on PM – KION546

 Associated Press

-COLOMBO, Sri Lanka (AP) — Sri Lanka’s leaders agreed that lawmakers will elect a new president next week but struggled Tuesday to decide on the makeup of a new government to lift the bankrupt country out of economic and political collapse.
+COLOMBO, Sri Lanka (AP) — Sri Lanka’s leaders agreed that lawmakers will elect a new president next week but struggled Tuesday to decide on the makeup of a new government to lead the bankrupt country out of a economic and political collapse.

-Both officials said they would concede to demands that they resign: Rajapaksa promised to step down Wednesday, while Prime Minister Ranil Wickremesinghe said he would leave once a new government was in place.
-In a possible indication of the president’s next move, immigration officials said Rajapaksa’s brother, who was once his finance minster, tried to leave the country on Monday night.
+Both officials said they would concede to demands that they resign: Rajapaksa promised to step down Wednesday, while Prime Minister Ranil Wickremesinghe said he will leave once a new government is in place.
+In a possible sign of the president’s next move, immigration officials said Rajapaksa’s brother, who was once his finance minster, tried to leave the country on Monday night.
 Local media reported he was not able to.

 A partial solution came late Monday, with lawmakers agreeing to elect a new president from their ranks in the coming days.
 Nominations for the post will be submitted on July 19, and a secret vote will follow in Parliament on July 20.
 The new president will serve the remainder of Rajapaksa’s term, which ends in 2024.